 Get Better Views and Ventilation

-At C&L Ward, we’ve been helping homeowners throughout the Midwest for over 40 years get the best windows possible in their homes.
+At C&L Ward, we’ve been helping homeowners throughout the Midwest for nearly 50 years get the best windows possible in their homes.
 That’s why we’re proud to partner with Andersen Windows — the largest window and door manufacturer in North America.
 We have casement windows in a variety of styles and designs to help you get the great vistas you want and enjoy better airflow throughout your home.

 Casement windows are designed to create maximum ventilation and a large, unobstructed view.
 They are hinged along the side of the window and when operated open outward.
 Not only does this provide a great view, with most of the sash out of sight, but it also makes the window have a sail shape, which promotes a current of air to move through the window opening and into your home.
 Many types also include a hand crank, so operating a casement window is effortless even if they’re placed in hard-to-reach areas, like behind a sink.
 We also offer designs that can be opened with a push.